Kealeboga56/EEE3088F_mouse_project_group30/README.md

 ## Design Files

 The design files for the sensing subsystem PCB were created using KiCad EDA.
-The schematic and PCB layout files are located in the `kicad_files` directory.
+The schematic and PCB layout files are located in the `sensing` directory.

 ## Footprint Import